yuchia0221/Personal-Website/README.md

 ## Please Read This Before Using This Repo

-Yes!
 You can fork this repo, just give me proper credit.
 Thanks!

 -   You are not required to notify if you want to fork this repo.
--   If you decide to fork this repo, you have to add a link to this repo in your home page and do not use the [3d object](/portfolio/public/aaron.glb)
+-   If you decide to fork this repo, you have to add a link to this repo in your home page and do not use the any image or icon from this repo without my explicit permission.

 ## Getting Started